 After earning her LPN from Vermont Technical College in 2011 she moved her studies to Castleton in 2014 to achieve her RN.

-“I knew nursing at Castleton would be a difficult and very time consuming program, and it has been exactly like that,” she said.
+“I knew nursing at Castleton would be a difficult and very time-consuming program, and it has been exactly like that,” she said.
 “I always strive for challenges, experiences, and new adventures in life, and coming to Castleton has been a great experience that has helped me grow personally and professionally.”

-Castleton requires it’s nursing students to complete clinical hours at various health care sites, an experience that provided Sherpa the opportunity to work with different groups of patients.
-From pediatric, psych, geriatric, and general population, she found hands-on work at facilities such as the Rutland Regional Medical Center, Dartmouth Hitchcock, and the University of Vermont Medical Center.
+Castleton requires its nursing students to complete clinical hours at various health care sites, an experience that provided Sherpa the opportunity to work with different groups of patients.
+From pediatric, psych, geriatric, and the general population, she found hands-on work at facilities such as the Rutland Regional Medical Center, Dartmouth Hitchcock, and the University of Vermont Medical Center.

 “My college experience in Vermont has been interesting and difficult mostly because English is my second language.
-Besides learning new nursing terms, I also had to learn English grammar, vocabulary, and pronunciation,” explained Sherpa, “Also, learning about the culture of western medicine and the healthcare system in the U.S. were both challenging and rewarding to me.”
+Besides learning new nursing terms, I also had to learn English grammar, vocabulary, and pronunciation,” explained Sherpa, “Also, learning about the culture of western medicine and the healthcare system in the U.S. was both challenging and rewarding to me.”